georgikoemdzhiev/ChessPuzzlesOnInky/README.md

 ImportError: libopenblas.so.0: cannot open shared object file: No such file or directory
 ```
 You need to install `libopenblas-dev` package -> `sudo apt-get install libopenblas-dev`

+### Raspberri Pi Zero

+#### Increasing swap
+The default `swap` size of the Pi Zero - `128MB` (on Raspbian OS for example) is not enough to run the script.
+If you attempt to run the script with 128MB, the OS just kills the process when there is not enough memory.
+That can be easily fixed by increasing the swap memory to `1024MB`.
+Follow the steps listed [here](https://diyusthad.com/2022/01/how-to-increase-swap-size-in-raspberry-pi.html) on how to do that.